lamat1111/autoreboot-quilibrium-node/README.md

 # Autoreboot script for Quilibrium nodes (Unix systems)

+>[!WARNING]
+> The script runs manually but not automatically via cron.
+The cronjob triggers correctly, but the script doesn't execute.
+It's likely not a permission issue.
+Differences in environment or execution context between manual and cron execution might be causing the problem.
+I haven't had time to fully debug this yet!

 >[!TIP]
 >This script automates the process of rebooting Unix-like operating systems such as Linux distributions (e.g., Ubuntu, Debian, CentOS) and BSD-based systems (e.g., FreeBSD, macOS).
 It's specifically built for system hosting Quilibrium nodes, running via a tmux session named "quil".<br>If you have installed your node via my guide [Quilibrium node autoinstaller](https://github.com/lamat1111/Quilibrium-Node-Auto-Installer), then the below script will work for you.